WELCOME TO THE

 Another highlight of the evening were presentations by Bob Taradash from

-Thank you to those who stepped up to support this Chamber fundraiser!
+Thank you to those who stepped up to support our holiday Chamber fundraiser!

 Networking at Fire Station 19